Ascending Passage .com HOME PAGE.

 the mountains.
 I had asked: "What do those little pillars mean?
 And

 are those little doors?"
-I had promised myself to go there, as one
+I had promised myself to go there.
+And I had

 realized the subtlety, essentially feminine, that had placed a temple